drug-design/course/docs/chapters/molecular-graphics.md

 ### Progress in Graphical Hardware and Algorithms

-The simultaneous development of advanced graphic hardware and graphic algorithms for efficient visualization revolutionized the 3D displays.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/progress-graphical-hardware-algorithms-3b8c9ebe'><i class='fa fa-play' aria-hidden='true'></i></button>The simultaneous development of advanced graphic hardware and graphic algorithms for efficient visualization revolutionized the 3D displays.
 *[nce]: New Chemical Entity: a compound not previously described.